AliMohamed35/AliMohamed35/README.md

 🌱 About Me
 🔭 I’m currently working on Studying .NET frame work.
 🌍 I’m based in Egypt.
-⚡ Fun fact: I'm an expert gamer.
+⚡ Fun fact: I'm an expert gamer 👦.
 💻 Skills
-Languages: JavaScript, Java, C#
+Languages: JavaScript, C#
 Frameworks/Libraries: BOOTSTRAP, Reactjs, Nodejs
 Tools: Git

 📂 Projects
 Here are some of the projects I’m proud of:

-DrumKit: [(Link to project)](https://github.com/AliMohamed35/Drum-kit): This project focuses on writing clean code and creating interactive drum kit for user to play around with. also focuses on events.
+DrumKit: [(Link to project)](https://github.com/AliMohamed35/Todo-List): This is a simple and responsive To-Do List application built with ReactJS.
+It helps users manage their daily tasks by allowing them to add, mark as complete, and delete items.
+This project showcases fundamental skills in React, including component-based architecture, state management, and event handling.

 WordGame: [(Link to project)](https://github.com/AliMohamed35/Word_game): This project focuses on creating an interactive game with HTML, CSS and javascript.